-Air pollutants are some of the only environmental contaminants that have been directly studied in relation to type 1 diabetes.
-A 2002 pilot study on five different air pollutants and type 1 diabetes in southern California found that children with type 1 diabetes were exposed to higher levels of ozone (O3) before diagnosis than healthy children (Hathout et al. 2002).
-A larger, follow-up study in 2006 found that children with type 1 diabetes had higher exposure to ozone as well as sulfate (SO4) air pollution, as compared to heathy children.
+Air pollutants are some of the only environmental chemicals that have been directly studied in relation to type 1 diabetes.
+A 2002 pilot study on five different air pollutants and type 1 diabetes in southern California found that children with type 1 diabetes were exposed to higher levels of ground-level ozone (O3) before diagnosis than healthy children (Hathout et al. 2002).
+A larger, follow-up study in 2006 found that children with type 1 diabetes had higher exposure to ozone as well as sulfate (SO4) air pollution, as compared to healthy children.
 The effect of ozone was strongest, while exposure to other air pollutants, including sulfur dioxide (SO2), nitrogen dioxide (NO2), and particulate matter (PM10) were not associated with type 1 diabetes development (Hathout et al. 2006).
 A strength of these studies is that the researchers measured exposure to air pollutants over time, from birth until diagnosis.
-A weakness, however, is that in order to measure exposure levels in these children, researchers used the air pollutant levels in the various zip codes where the children lived each month, instead of measuring exposures directly (e.g., by using a blood sample).

-Hathout et al. (2006), authors of the southern California studies, suggest that oxidative stress, which involves an excess of free radicals, might be one mechanism whereby air pollutants could influence the development of type 1 diabetes.
+These authors suggest that oxidative stress, which involves an excess of free radicals, might be one mechanism whereby air pollutants could influence the development of type 1 diabetes.
 Ozone and sulfate can have oxidative effects.
 Particulate matter carries contaminants that can trigger the production of free radicals as well as immune system cells called cytokines (involved in inflammation), and may affect organs that are sensitive to oxidative stress (MohanKumar et al. 2008).
-Beta cells are highly sensitive to oxidative stress, and free radicals are likely to be involved in beta cell destruction in type 1 diabetes (Lenzen 2008a).
+Beta cells are highly sensitive to oxidative stress, and free radicals are likely to be involved in beta cell destruction in type 1 diabetes (Lenzen 2008).

 Gomez-Mejiba et al. (2009) discuss how inhaled air pollutants can trigger autoimmunity in genetically susceptible people.
 Inflammation of the lung may be an important connection between air pollution and autoimmunity by activating inflammatory cells, leading to chronic inflammation.
 When the lung is exposed to air pollutants, the body reacts by producing inflammation in the lung.
 Damage to the lung promotes oxidative stress, and when inflammatory and free radical molecules circulate throughout the body, they may have damaging effects in other organs.
 Lung dysfunction has been found in some people with type 1 (and type 2) diabetes (Tiengo et al. 2008).